hero-ku/luau-guide/README.md

 ## What is Luau?
 Luau is a modified version of [Lua](https://www.lua.org/) used for game development on Roblox.
 It has some features removed and others added.
 ## Making a script on Roblox
-Roblox has 3 different types of scripts: Server scripts, local scripts, and module scripts.
+Roblox has 3 different types of scripts: Server scripts (Scripts), local scripts (LocalScripts), and module scripts (ModuleScripts).
 I'll discuss the differences later, but for now we'll just start off with server scripts.

 To create a server script, go into Roblox Studio.
 Server scripts will run in the workspace, in GUIs, and in ServerScriptService.
 We'll make one in the ServerScriptService.
 Go into your Explorer menu (View -> Explorer) and hover over ServerScriptService.
 Right click on it and then click on `Insert Object...`.
 Search for just "Script", and click on `Script`.
 You should now be in the script editor.
 If you ever leave the script editor you can get back into it by double clicking on the script you want to edit.